vuejs/docs/src/guide/scaling-up/ssr.md

 We can technically re-initialize all the JavaScript modules on each request, just like we do in browsers.
 However, initializing JavaScript modules can be costly, so this would significantly affect server performance.

 The recommended solution is to create a new instance of the entire application - including the router and global stores - on each request.
-The, instead of directly importing it in our components, we provide the shared state using [app-level provide](/guide/components/provide-inject.html#app-level-provide) and inject it in components that need it:
+Then, instead of directly importing it in our components, we provide the shared state using [app-level provide](/guide/components/provide-inject.html#app-level-provide) and inject it in components that need it:

 ```js
 // app.js (shared between server and client)